ComputeCanada/magic_castle/docs/README.md

-To limit the access to port 22, refer to [section 4.16 firewall_rules](#416-firewall_rules-optional), and replace the `cidr` of the `ssh` rule to match the range of ip addresses that have be the allowed to connect to the cluster.
-If there are more than one range, create multiple rules with distinct names.
+To limit the access to port 22, refer to [section 4.16 firewall_rules](#416-firewall_rules-optional), and replace the `cidr` of the `ssh` rule to match the range of ip addresses that are allowed to connect to the cluster.
+If there is more than one range, create multiple rules with distinct names.

 ### 10.6 Add Packages to Jupyter Default Python Kernel